rktjmp/lush.nvim/README.md

 ### 1. Copy the lush-template

-Either fork or clone the repo at [rktjmp/lush-template](https://github.com/rktjmp/lush-template), then rename two files to match your theme name.
+Either fork, clone or recreate the repo at [rktjmp/lush-template](https://github.com/rktjmp/lush-template), then rename two files to match your theme name.
 You can automate this with the commands below (bash/zsh compatible).